 Dreams are to the mind what the system administrator is to the network.
 Dreams do the necessary tasks, basically moving and organizing data, to keep memory perfect at all times.

-1. The Relationship Between Data Lines and Memory Capacity
+7.1.
+The Ratio Between Data Lines and Memory Capacity

 Most tend to think that doubling the number of data lines in a computer magically doubles their power.
 They proudly proclaim, "Hey, my new 64-bit machine is twice as powerful as the 32-bit beauty I used to own."
 But hold on a sec, that's not quite how memory works.